yoanmalie/d8-theming-guide/new-theming-layer/README.md

 > *A simplified wiring guide to the Theme Layer, by John Albin*

 - Drupal-specific template conventions
-- With PHPTemplate, anything was possible; such as dropping your entire database from a template file.
+- With **PHPTemplate**, anything was possible; even dropping your entire database from a template file.
 This made PHPTemplate - and the whole theming layer - very insecure.
-- There are three different ways of printing content.
+- There are too many different ways of printing content.
 Below are three examples.
-In the first example, a parameter from `an object` is printed.
-In the second example, a `string` is printed.
-In the last example, the `$content` variable is a render array.
-The `render()` function converts this (render) array to HTML markup.
-Since it returns HTML, it should be used along with print in templates.
-It's unclear for people unfamiliar to PHP how to display content in a template file.
+For people unfamiliar to PHP it's unclear how to display content in a template file.
   From `node.tpl.php`:
   - `<?php print $node->nid; ?> // object`
   - `<?php print $attributes; ?> // string`
   - `<?php print render($content); ?> // array`
+  In the first example, a parameter from an object is printed.
+In the second example, a string is printed.
+In the last example, the $content variable is a render array.
+The render() function converts this (render) array to HTML markup.
+Since it returns HTML, it should be used along with print in templates.
 - There were too many template files.
 - Besides template files, Drupal 7 also used `theme()` function.
-There were about three times as much `theme()` functions as there were template files.
+There were even more `theme()` functions as template files.
 These PHP functions were used to create a string containing html markup based on (more) some complex logic.
 - The theme layer was a complex system (of subsystems), almost "impossible" to understand.
 This wasn't just for people new to Drupal.
 Even people working on core daily got confused and frustrated about the system.
-This made Drupal 7 hard to learn.
+This makes Drupal 7 hard to learn and is one of the reasons the **learning curve** is so high.

 ## The new theme layer